chillibits/splash-screen/README.md

     .show();
 ```

-If you want to receive a result from the SplashScreen, you can override onActivtyResult as following:
+If you want to receive a result from the SplashScreen, you can override onActivityResult as following:
 ### Kotlin
 ```android
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {